 There are several common elements to a standard separation agreement, including:

 Severance agreements are often filled with landmines that must be carefully navigated.
 They can also yield big payouts and important protections for the departing employee.
-An experienced employment attorney, such as those at Law Offices of Gregory R. Fidlon, P.C., can help protect executives, professionals and other employees from the risk of waiving rights unnecessarily or leaving money on the table.
+An experienced employment attorney, such as those at Fidlon Legal, can help protect executives, professionals and other employees from the risk of waiving rights unnecessarily or leaving money on the table.
+Please contact us to discuss your severance-related concerns.